-21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old
+21 Easy Finger Painting Ideas For Toddlers 1-2 Years Old

 Toddlerhood is exploration and curiosity, culminating together in an explosion of creativity.
 Early toddlerhood (ages 1-2) is an especially exciting time, full of fun activities to try.

-This blog will detail the developmental significance behind finger painting for young children, and provide finger painting ideas for babies and young toddlers, one and two years old.
-It is our hope that you feel these resources equip you, the parent, as you facilitate finger painting activities for your little one.
+This blog will detail the developmental significance behind finger painting for toddlers.
+Then provide finger painting ideas for 1 and 2 year olds, including finger painting for babies.

 This post contains affiliate links.
 If you click on one and make a purchase, I may receive a commission at no extra cost to you.

-How does finger painting support and assist the development of one and two year olds?
+How finger painting supports the development of 1 & 2 year olds

-Sensory play is vital to children, as it is a catalyst for exploration of their senses, new concepts, and the world around them.
-Sensory play is a major component of play-based learning, which is the most effective way for children to learn.
+Sensory play is vital to young children, as it is a catalyst for exploration of their senses, new concepts, and the world around them.
+Sensory activities are a major component of play-based learning, which is the most effective way for children to learn.

 Process art vs. product-based art

-With any art activity, the results of the project are beautiful and exciting to look at, but the creation process of the art is just as (or even more) important for young children as the results.
+With any art activity, the results of the project are beautiful and exciting to look at.
+But the creation process is even more important for young children than the results.

-• Process-based art places the utmost significance on the experience of creating the artwork, over simply the results of the artwork.
+• Process-based art places significance on the experience of creating the artwork

 Process-based art is more open-ended, while product-based art has more specificities.

-blobs of paint on paper for finger painting for one year olds
+blobs of paint on paper - easy finger painting for 1 year olds

 Just look at the concentration!